Gossamer-React/Lucid/README.md

 Note: The devtool only listens for HTTP requests when it's open in the developer tool panel.
 To see any requests that were made upon initial page load, reload your page after opening the devtool.
 ## Panel GIF showing previous request
 ## Show GIF display the req and response and how the JSON viewer works

 ![](public/ReqResJson.mov.gif)

 See a chronological log of GraphQL HTTP Requests on the left, and click on each log to view the HTTP response to that particular request.
-At the bottom of the panel, you'll also see your app's GraphQL schema.
+At the bottom of the panel, you'll also see your application's GraphQL schema.

 ### Component Tree View
 In the React panel, see a tree graph representing your React application's component hierarchy.
 In the top left box, you will see the state and props data of any tree graph component you hover over.
 Below, you will see a log of state diffs whenever you change trigger setState() in your app.

 ![](public/StateDiff.mov.gif)

 ## Panel GIF showing how the tree opens and GIF showing how the hover works and showing the diff panel